iccaving/icccsite/content/wiki/index.md

 This is mainly intended for a repository for all those tidbits of information that should go somewhere, to help new club members organise things & to prevent the horrific intelligence-loss that occurs with every graduation otherwise.
-Lots of this information is a work-in-progress, an early draft of something that was then published elsewhere & etc. If you want the pword for editing, either email the club or ask at the Tuesday meeting.
+Lots of this information is a work-in-progress, an early draft of something that was then published elsewhere & etc. If you want the pword for editing, either email the club or ask at the Tuesday meeting...

 **[Links](Links.html) away from the ICCC fiefdom**